matthieuSolente/get-off-the-table-2024/README.md

   In the case of multiple rows containing multiple columns, you can wrap each row with a mso-element-wrap:no-wrap-beside.

 Thanks to the mso-element-wrap:around property, the elements will stick one after the other, thus creating columns.
+We therefore no longer need to position them relative to a left:0 position which is much more practical

 The problem of global column centering is still not resolved here.